ildar-shaimordanov/busybox-runner/README.md

 # busybox-runner

-Simplify running BusyBox

-This script is intended to simplify BusyBox invocation in difeerent ways.
+This script is intended to simplify BusyBox running in different ways.

 # Installation

-* Download the latest version of BusyBox executable from https://frippery.org/busybox/ (either 64-bit or 32-bit, what you want).
+* Download the latest version of the BusyBox executable from https://frippery.org/busybox/ (either 64-bit or 32-bit, what you want).
 * Download from this repository the script `bb.bat`.
 * Place both somewhere in your operating system to be visible via `$PATH`.